 Use of CCTV in the William Gates Building

 Our guiding principle is that CCTV should be used proportionately and for security and safety purposes only.
 CCTV footage should primarily be available for review only after a reported incident, and to make this effective recordings should be 24h a day for around 7 days.
 Live CCTV footage should be used sparingly and only after approval by the departmental ethics committee who are encouraged to place limits on use to ensure privacy.

 Note that this policy came about after reviewing use of CCTV in the Computer Laboratory in May 2015 in conjunction with the University Security Office and with guidance from the Information Commissioner's Office report In the picture: A data protection code of practice for surveillance cameras and personal information, 15 Oct 2014.

-In the past there have been a number of breaches of our security when members of the public have entered through the secure doors between the public and private parts of the building.
-Please don't hold the doors open for anyone who is not a member of staff, a research student or an official visitor and please don't let members of the public tailgate you.
-If you don't recognise someone as a member of the Lab then don't hesitate to ask them for identification and refer them to Reception.
+In the past, there have been a number of breaches of our security when members of the public have entered through the secure doors between the public and private parts of the building.
+Please don't hold the doors open for anyone who is not a member of staff, a research student or an official visitor, and please don't let members of the public tailgate you.
+If you don't recognise someone as a member of the Lab, don't hesitate to ask them for identification and refer them to Reception.

 Members of the public are permitted to use the café but access through the secure doors must be by invitation only.
 Visitors should report to Reception from where they should be met by a member of staff who takes responsibility for them throughout their visit and who escorts them out of the building afterwards.
 The University's legal advisor says that unauthorised access to University premises is trespass and the recommendation is that we should call the police to eject offenders.
 We obviously don't want to go to that extreme but we will do so if the need arises.